The nonprofit sector has a racial leadership gap.

 Usual responses to address this gap are finding or convincing people of color to consider nonprofit leadership positions, offering training for job preparation, and once in, incentivizing these leaders from leaving the sector.
 Yet underlying these solutions are assumptions that people of color are less interested in these positions than whites, that those who stay lack the skills for these positions, and that qualified leaders are more likely to leave.

-The Center is lifting up an emerging view and understanding.
-The racial leadership gap is not about differences in background or qualifications, nor is it about skills and preparation.
+The Center is lifting up the view and understanding that the racial leadership gap is not about differences in background or qualifications, nor is it about skills and preparation.
 Rather, it comes from organizational and systemic causes.
 Consider this: BoardSource reported in 2017 that 84% of U.S. nonprofits boards are white, and 90% of their board chairs are white.

 A comprehensive survey with 4,000 responses conducted by the Building Movement Project, Race to Lead: Confronting the Nonprofit Racial Leadership Gap, found that people of color are as ready as whites to take on leadership roles, but they face unspoken and unconscious biases that prevent those with the hiring power from fairly assessing, recognizing, and valuing their potential.

 To close this leadership gap, the nonprofit sector needs to address the systemic barriers and practices of those currently governing nonprofit organizations, and nonprofit executives and board members need support moving beyond diversity initiatives, which generally have little staying power, to facilitate ideas and actions toward new solutions.

 The North Carolina Center for Nonprofits has partnered with Greensboro-based National Conference for Community and Justice of the Piedmont Triad (NCCJ) on a multi-year statewide initiative, Walking the Talk: Equity, Diversity, and Inclusion in North Carolina Nonprofits, with the goals to improve the capacity of North Carolina nonprofits to address:

 - The sector’s racial leadership gap;